Arthropods (insects, etc.)

-Arthropods, including insects, are the most numerous animals on the planet.
-They existed millions of years before humans and coevolved with them, adapting to the changes that mankind introduced into the environment.
+80% of the Animal Kingdom consists of arthropods that occurred millions of years before humans and co-evolved with them, adapting to the changes that mankind introduced into the environment.
 The characterization of arthropods as pests concerns the effect they have on health and the economy which varies by culture, aesthetics and personal experiences.
 The effect of arthropods may be immediate and/or as a result of their activities.
 Despite the general perception, most arthropods are beneficial and necessary as part of the ecosystem.
 Ultimately, though it seems we cannot live with them we could not survive without them.

 Dangers to public health